DOI-USGS/neic-finitefault/README.md

 # Using the Docker Image
-This repository provides a docker images for the dependencies and source code.
+This repository provides docker images for the dependencies and source code.
 Below are some useful commands for interacting with these images.
+See the [Dockerfile](./Dockerfile) for the build steps/configuration.

 > While these commands listed are docker commands.
 The commands should be 1 to 1 with Podman commands.
 Replace the word "docker" in the command with "podman".